-Come join the fun as runners start the race wearing white and cross the finish rainbow bright!!!
+Come join the fun as runners start the race wearing a shirt that is light and cross the finish rainbow bright!!!
 Paint spraying and other fun obstacles are optional for all participants.

 If you have any questions about this race, click the button below.

 Q. How is the color administered along the course?
 Volunteers will have the main goal of standing along the sidelines at two of the five kilometers prepared to douse you in color as you run by.
 The color is "sprayed" with clear plastic squeeze bottles like those you would find in a restaurant used to hold mustard or ketchup.
 The other three kilometers will have fun and safe obstacles for participants to complete if they desire.